-- Open documents with your suppliers and vendors.
+- Open documents with your suppliers and vendors

-- Receive statements, invoices, payments, and bills.
+- Receive statements, invoices, payments, and bills

-- File for legal contracts, licenses, and permits.
+- File for legal contracts, licenses, and permits

-- Expose contact information on websites and marketing materials.
+- Expose contact information on websites and marketing materials

 Immediate Access to Mail - A virtual mailbox enables you to handle your mail from any device.
-You'll receive an instantaneous notification when mail is scanned and processed into your account.
+You'll receive an instant notification when mail is scanned and processed into your account.
 You then will need to log into your online account to open and view the mail scans and decide what to do from there.

-Document Management Solution - With a virtual mailbox you will be able to store and archive all your important business documents.
+Document Management Solution - With a virtual mailbox, you will be able to store and archive all of your important business documents.
 This gives you a paperless office solution that automates, eliminates junk mail, and lets you skip the hassle and wasted time of opening and sorting your mail manually.
 Get effortless record-keeping and save time by scanning documents.

 The Cons of a Virtual Mailbox